microchip-pic-avr-examples/pic18f16q41-pwm-led-current-regulator/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Switching LED Current Regulator using PIC18F16Q41
+# PWM LED Current Regulator using PIC18F16Q41
 This code example implements a linear low-side current regulator for LEDs using the PIC18F16Q41's digital-to-analog converter (DAC), comparator, and a handful of external components.
-The operational amplifier (OPA) module on the PIC18F16Q41 can be used in this demo to reduce the maximum current output range of the circuit.
+The operational amplifier (OPA) module on the PIC18F16Q41 can be used in this demo to reduce the value of the shunt resistor or to reduce the current output range of the circuit.

 ## Related Documentation